 A student may add or drop a course or change sections only during the first five calendar days of the semester.
-The student may use WebAdvisor to do so online or make the changes with the program advisor.
+The student may use WebAdvisor online or complete a drop/add form with the program advisor.
 The student may add a course if space is available, or with the approval of the program advisor.
 For courses that begin later in the semester the student may add or drop that course up until the beginning of the second class period.